-We’ve summed up 10 of the best expense tracking apps so you can find the right one for you and take better control of your spending.
+We’ve summed up eight of the best expense tracking apps so you can find the right one for you and take better control of your spending.

-For $129.99 a year, the app’s premium version — Ramsey Plus — will track your expenses automatically by syncing to your bank accounts.
+For $79.99 a year, the app’s premium version will track your expenses automatically by syncing to your bank accounts.
 It also provides access to Ramsey’s Financial Peace courses and helps you track your way through his “Baby Steps” plan.

-You can sign up for a seven-day free trial of Ramsey Plus to test it out before committing to the annual cost.
+You can sign up for a 14-day free trial of EveryDollar Premium to test it out before committing to the annual cost.

-It’s a good budgeting app for couples, because you can log in from multiple devices.
-The free version of Goodbudget allows you to sign in from two different devices and gives you up to 20 digital envelopes to work with.
+It’s a good budgeting app for couples because you can log in from multiple devices.
+The free version of Goodbudget allows you to sign in from two devices and gives you up to 20 digital envelopes to work with.

-The paid version costs $7 monthly or $60 annually and lets you log in from seven devices.
+The paid version costs $8 monthly or $70 annually and lets you log in from five devices.
 You can budget with an unlimited amount of envelopes using the paid version.

 Goodbudget doesn’t sync to your financial accounts, so you’ll have to update your transactions manually or by downloading your transaction history from your bank’s website and importing it into the app.